|Nutrition Facts (per serving)|

-Dice the smoked sausage and add it to the browned ground beef along with the garlic and bell pepper.
+Dice smoked sausage and add it to browned ground beef along with garlic and bell pepper.
 Continue cooking for about 3 to 4 minutes, stirring frequently.

-Transfer the meat and vegetable mixture to the slow cooker.
+Transfer meat and vegetable mixture to slow cooker.

-Add the mild chile peppers, jalapeno peppers, tomatoes, tomato sauce, black beans, and seasonings.
+Add mild chile peppers, jalapeno peppers, tomatoes, tomato sauce, black beans, and seasonings.
 Mix well.

-Cover the slow cooker and cook on LOW for about 6 to 8 hours.
-Or cook the chili on HIGH for about 3 hours.
+Cover slow cooker and cook on low for about 6 to 8 hours.
+Or cook the chili on high for about 3 hours.